profmadden/pstools/README.md

 * [PostScript Tutorial and Cookbook](https://www-cdf.fnal.gov/offline/PostScript/BLUEBOOK.PDF) - the big guide

-Open a file, and call **ps_init** to generate the boilerplate PostScript, that should be at the front of a file.
+Call **ps_init** to open a file and generate the boilerplate PostScript, that should be at the front.
 This will create a virtual drawing surface, with an XY origin, and a width and height.

 ```
-int ps_init(FILE *fp, float originx, float originy, float width, float height);
+ps_context *context = ps_init("filename.ps", float originx, float originy, float width, float height);
 ```

 Then, call the various **ps** routines with your C code, to create lines, circles, text, and so on.
-After you're done, call **ps_finish** and close the file.
+After you're done, call **ps_finish** which will generate the terminating boilerplate for the PostScript, and closes the file.

 This should create a PostScript file that you can then view with Adobe Acrobat, convert to encapsulated PostScript with gs, and so on.
 We